BY SOFO ARCHON

 7. Happiness is contagious.
 Happiness is, in a sense, like a virus.
 A person who is happy, smiling and has a positive attitude can influence those around him or her by making them happy too, without even trying to do so — just his or her presence is enough to achieve that.
 Once you learn to find happiness within, you won’t help but spread happiness to the world.

 8. Simplicity is the key to the good life.
 All the great spiritual masters that have walked on earth have taught that to live well one has to live simply.
-To live simply means to not desire many things after you’ve fulfilled your needs, and to appreciate as well as be grateful for those things that you already have.
+To live simply means to not desire many things after you’ve fulfilled your needs, as well as to appreciate and be grateful for those things that you already have.
 It means to be detached from material possessions and superficial wants, and be focused on what truly matters in life.

 9. Pain is there for a reason.
 Most people are afraid of pain and do anything to avoid it, which only results in even more pain.
-Pain is not an enemy but a friend who is there to teach you something important, so pay close attention to it so you can learn why you experience it and how you can overcome it.
+Pain is not an enemy but a friend who wants to teach you something important, so pay close attention to it so you can understand why it’s there and how you can overcome it.

 11. Friendship is important.
 In the modern world, especially in the West, people have become disconnected from one another.
-Not surprisingly, they feel lonely and alienated, not being able to relate to one another and form intimate relationships.
-But since it is a deep psychological need of us people to feel connected with others, we need to realize the importance of friendship and choose to spend more time with our fellow human beings.
+Not surprisingly, they feel lonely and alienated, being unable to relate to one another and form intimate relationships.
+But since it is a deep psychological need of ours to feel connected with others, we need to realize the importance of friendship and choose to spend more time with our fellow human beings.

 12. You can make a difference.
 You might think that you are just a powerless person who doesn’t have what it takes to help create a more beautiful world, but that couldn’t be further from the truth.
-The reality is that every person has the power in his or her hands to contribute something of importance to the world that can make it a better place, and, in fact, unless each one of us embodies the change that we wish to see in the world, no change is ever going to take place.
+The reality is that every person has the power in his or her hands to contribute something of importance to the world that can help make it a better place.
+In fact, unless each one of us embodies the change that we wish to see in the world, no change is ever going to take place.